 I started Oncology Discovery as a vehicle to share my thoughts related to emerging therapeutic technologies aimed at curing cancer.

-At my day job I’m involved on the Corporate Business Development side of biotech at a small oncology-focused company in Lexington, MA.
+My day job involves Biopharmaceutical Business Development Competitive Intelligence.
 Previously, I completed a Postdoc at AstraZeneca Pharmaceuticals within the Oncology iMED.
 While at AZ I worked on BET protein function in cancer.
 I was involved in defining the pharmacology of a novel BET (i.e. BRD4) inhibitor, and delineated BET dependencies in solid tumors.

 Throughout my career I’ve had the privilege of working with many talented colleagues, collaborators, and mentors.
 As a result of these relationships, I’ve been fortunate to have some of my work published in peer-reviewed journals, including Cancer Cell, Blood, Leukemia, British Journal of Cancer, and Experimental Hematology.
 You can find my published work on Pubmed and Google Scholar.